1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 "Euthanasia" has been used ten to twenty times before and during the recordings of All Eyez on Me, so that it was initially known as the title of the All Eyez On Me (Euphanasia Demo Tape) circa November 95.
 It was normal that after All Eyez On Me being released, the concept came back.
 It was given in late April for the first Outlawz LP tracklist to include songs taken from his solo project.
 7 songs will end up in it : Hit em Up, Made Niggaz, Troublesome, Never Call U Bitch Again, Secretz of War, Fuckin Wit the Wrong Nigga, Who Do U Believe In (cf. Immortalz).
 So, at the end of his second Death Row solo album short lived project, he was thinking again to "Euthanasia" as a good title.
 But the title manifestly didn't fit for the Outlawz project (more about mafia, gang war...).

 Lastly, "Euthanasia Supreme" obviously is a wonderful dedicatory nod to "Love Supreme", the famous album of John Coltrane.
-Album which Coltrane said to have recorded after a spiritual awakening in 1965, and in order to give back love to the people around.
+Album which Coltrane said to have recorded the 9th of December 1964 after a spiritual awakening, and in order to give back love to the people around.
 Exactly the kind of things 2Pac says in his interview with Sway...
-Therefore, this wink to a jazz classic perfectly fits the instrumentation vibe of this album orchestrated by Johnny J, and to its intimate mood.
+Therefore, this nod to a jazz classic perfectly fits the instrumentation vibe of this album orchestrated by Johnny J, and to its intimate mood.

 David LaChappelle's "Becoming clean" - A very surprising photo set